 Indexed Annuities

-Generally speaking, an indexed annuity is a contract between your client and the insurance company that guarantees the principal and possibly, but not always, a minimum rate of return.
 Indexed annuities are much more complex than fixed annuities.
 Why?
-This type of product offers features of both fixed annuities and variable annuities, with the rate of return tied to the stock market!
+This type of product offers features of both fixed annuities and variable annuities.
+The rate of return, however, is tied to the stock market!

 It’s important to note that indexed annuities are not all fixed.
 Make sure your client thoroughly understands the product they are purchasing, its benefits, and its limitations.